 Mexico Family Travel

-Best 10 Day Mexico Itinerary For Families: 4 Ideas For The Perfect Mexico Family Trip
+10 Day Mexico Itinerary For Families: 5 Best Mexico Family Trip Itineraries

-A two week or 10 day family trip to Mexico doesn’t have to involve staying exclusively at a resort.
-In fact, there are plenty of sites and activities you can pack into a 10 day Mexico itinerary with your family without even setting foot in a resort!
+A two week or 10 day family trip to Mexico doesn’t have to mean staying exclusively at a resort.
+In fact, there are plenty of things you can pack into a 10 day Mexico itinerary that doesn’t involve setting foot in a resort during your Mexico family trip!

 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.

 The following 10 day Mexico itinerary options offer different ways to enjoy Mexico with kids.
-The first itinerary option showcases the best of what Mexico, while the other itinerary options focus on specific regions of Mexico.
+The first itinerary showcases the best of Mexico, while the next 3 itineraries focus on specific regions of Mexico.
+The last itinerary provides an off the beaten path option for more adventurous families.

-Itinerary option 2 highlights Central Mexico, while itinerary option 3 focuses on the Yucatán Peninsula.
-Itinerary option 4 explores the beaches along the Pacific coast.
-For all of these 10 day Mexico itinerary options, feel free to mix and match, based on your family's tastes and needs.
+For the regions highlighted in this article, itinerary option 2 highlights Central Mexico, itinerary option 3 focuses on the Yucatán Peninsula, and itinerary option 4 explores the beaches along the Pacific coast.
+For all of these 10 day Mexico itinerary options, feel free to mix and match, based on your family's tastes, needs, and budget.

 1. Mexico Highlights 10 Day Mexico Itinerary

-This 10 day Mexico itinerary includes highlights of the best parts of Mexico: its vibrant cities, rich culture, and beautiful beaches.
+This 10 day Mexico itinerary includes highlights of the best parts of Mexico: its vibrant cities, cultural wonders, and beautiful beaches.

-This itinerary takes travelers through Central Mexico and into the Pacific Coast.
-Travelers also have a chance to experience the Yucatán Peninsula before returning back to Central Mexico.
-The best way to get from city to city for this itinerary is either by bus or by airplane.
+This itinerary takes families through Central Mexico and into the Pacific Coast.
+Families also have a chance to experience the Yucatán Peninsula before returning back to Central Mexico.
+The best way to get from city to city for this 10 days in Mexico itinerary is by airplane.

 Day 1-2: Mexico City